amindunited/incendiary-grunt-build-kit/README.md

 	pkg: grunt.file.readJSON('package.json'),
 	env: process.env,
-	theme: 'default',//This will be used to set the folders for templates and less files
-	//modulePrefix: 'clcm',//The prefix that will be used by the module transpiler /* The Ports that will be used to serve resulting builds */
+	theme: 'default',//This will be used to set the folders for templates and less files /* The Ports that will be used to serve resulting builds */
 	ports: {
 		development: 9000,